October 17, 2018

 To set up and use a self-lining system you need to be good at setting and judging belay anchors, as - unlike a free climbing belay - you will often be hanging from the anchor.
 This generally means being able to set up both simple (tree or bolts) and complex anchors (nuts and cams equalised) without putting yourself in harm’s way, judge them 100 solid, then integrate your rope so it doesn’t get cut or bring down the crag on your head.

 You also need to be happy rapping steep grown (most people can do this), and climbing the rope with Prusik loops or ascenders (most cannot).
-Furthermore you need to be able to go from hanging on your self-lining device, say a shunt, to set up to rap or climb the rope without killing yourself.
+Furthermore, you need to be able to go from hanging on your self-lining device, to set up to rap or climb the rope without killing yourself.
 Hanging in space on an overhanging and remote crag without a belay device, Prusiks or ascenders is an ‘Oh Shit’ movement worth avoiding.

 A sound understanding of rope dynamics and sets ups (such as used in SRT and rope access) is also very helpful, and you cannot be too paranoid about your ropes.